appnexus/lucid/RELEASING.md

 - `semver-patch`: Fixes are a "patch" version (the right-most number).
 - `semver-none`: Changes to documentation, or other changes that don't impact the api or consumers get a "none" label.

-Document the changes contained in the release:
+Document, stage and push the changes contained in the release:

 1. `git log`.
 Find and add each merged pull request (PR) since the last release and add it to the changelog.
 2. `CHANGELOG.md`: Add details about the release--each PR gets a GitHub PR label, semver label, and short description.
+3. Update the value of the `"version"` field for Lucid UI in `package-json` and `package-lock.json`.
+4. Commit the documentation and `package-` changes.
+For example: `git commit -a -m "release v5.4.0"`
+5. Push the release to GitHub: `git push origin master`.

 ## Update version number

-One option is to update the version number manually:

-1. `package-json` and `package-lock.json`: Update the value of the `"version"` field for Lucid UI.
-2. `git tag {version number}`: Create a tag.
-For example, `git tag v5.4.0`.

-The other option is to update the version number using `npm version`:
+The recommended option is to update the version number using `npm version`:

 1. Use `npm` to publish the new NPM version that matches the version number and type of change (major, minor or patch) in `package.json`--this process creates a tag automatically.